lennelov/endd-reproduce/code/models/saved_models/README.md

-Saved models can be stored here.
+Saved weights can be stored here.
 All folders in this directory are gitignored.